MathBunny/karnaugh-map-simplifier/README.md

-# karnaugh-map-simplifier
+# Karnaugh-Map-Simplifier
+### Programmed by: Horatiu Lazu

+##Purpose:
-K-map simplification software, used to simplify boolean expressions
+The purpose of this application is to simplify boolean expressions.

+##Current Progress:
+* Step #1: Developing basic JFrame